 Out of all the players vying for Embraer’s heart, India would benefit the most from a partnership.
 They’re behind in the commercial sector, and Embraer would provide leverage against competitors in China.
 India also appears to be the most serious about a deal, while the others may simply enjoy window-shopping.

-Is Embraer in good shape for a new deal?earnings were down the first quarter of 2020, which doesn’t leave them much cash to compete with other partnerships happening in the aviation industry.
+Is Embraer in good shape for a new deal?Several factors are delaying a new partnership with Embraer.
+Their earnings were down the first quarter of 2020, which doesn’t leave them much cash to compete with other partnerships happening in the aviation industry.
 Embraer is confident they’ll bounce back once the pandemic blows over, but other companies aren’t willing to take a leap of faith just yet.

 Political tensions also are at play.
 Embraer has a strong allegiance with the Brazilian government and depends on their approval.
 A partnership between Embraer, a company based in Brazil, and China’s COMAC, would be a controversial move on the part of Brazilian president Jair Bolsonaro.
 On the flip side, Brazil and India have shown zero qualms working with each other in the past.
 Once again, India proves to be the front runner.

 All significant players looking at Embraer will have to wait until the aviation industry makes a comeback post-pandemic.
 No one, not even Embraer, has made strides toward a deal.
 All the companies have experienced financial fallout to some degree, so a partnership still comes with hurdles and obstacles in a time of general economic strife.